Python-World/Python_and_the_Web/Scripts/Miscellaneous/sudokuSolver/README.md

 # Python script to solve sudoku
-A Python script that can solve any sudoku no matter complex it is.
+A Python script that can solve any sudoku no matter how complex it is.

 ### How to run the script